-Members of the Deakin Biostatistics Unit (DBSU) offer biostatistical advice to Faculty of Health staff and HDR students via scheduled appointments.
-The DBSU biostatisticians can provide assistance with:
+Members of the DBSU offer biostatistical advice to Faculty of Health staff and HDR students via scheduled appointments.
+The DBSU biostatisticians can provide assistance with the following:

-- Study design - we assist with the setting up of a research project by collaborating on the formulation of aims and testable hypotheses, selection of endpoints (measurables), creation of experimental plans, including randomizations, design of sampling schemes, power and sample size calculations, and protocol writing.
+- Study design – we assist with the setting up of a research project by collaborating on the formulation of aims and testable hypotheses, selection of endpoints (measurables), creation of experimental plans – including randomisations – design of sampling schemes, power and sample size calculations and protocol writing.